ekremcan02/pool/README.md

 **Short Description:** Avocuda is the world’s first social networking pool.

 **Description:** Avocuda brings most useful features in social networks with one substructure (Avocuda Pool™).
 Also it develops fully qualified and secure softwares.
-The Pool™’s logic is
+The Pool™’s logic is application pool for all of social networking platforms.
+We are building one by one applications to every social platform.
+Pool™, Listen™, Watch™, Visual™ and Play™ by Avocuda.
 - - - -
 ## Departments & Avocuda’s Team
 **Founder:** Kağan Ergovan